rdowns2387/100-days-of-code/log.md

 **Today's Progress**: All set with localStorage!
 Have to clean up the javascript so that it's not janky, but figured out how to get it to store and show progress.
 Now I want to get to data visualization and styling

 **Thoughts:** Taking two days off (accidentally) felt kind of weird getting back into the swing.
 But I did have some clarity I don't think was there a few days ago...

+### Day 4: January 9, 2017

+**Today's Progress**: App is working, and even added in the percentage of meals cooked to date (out of the day of the year x 3).
+Spent lunch working out some styling, only half applied so far.

+**Thoughts:** Today was a bit of a rush day, but I'm glad I got something accomplished.
+I think finishing this project and moving on to something else will be re-invigorating.